StratiFi/api-docs/source/includes/_overview.md

 Once you are ready, you will get access to the production domain `https://backend.stratifi.com`

-## Filtering
+## Search & Filtering

+You can search and filter objects returned by an endpoint using URL parameters.

+For searching, you need to include the `search` parameter in the URL. e.g. `/api/v1/households/?search=Smith`

-You can filter objects returned by an endpoint using URL params.
-Each section describes the allowed **Filtering Fields** in that endpoint.
+For filtering, you need to include the desired attribute in the URL parameters.
+Each section describes the allowed **Filtering Fields** for that endpoint.
 For instance, if you want to list the accounts of the investor with ID 31 you can use `/api/v1/accounts/?investor=31`.